Home Page

 Ramses II: An Illustrated Biography by Christiane Desroch Noblecourt.
 Ramses II's 67-year reign is extensively documented.
 This book demystifies the great ruler and unlocks the reality of his life and times.

 Qadesh 1300 BC: Clash of the Warrior Kings by Mark Healy.
-The earliest battle in history which can be reconstructed in detail, Qadesh pitted two great warriors against each other: Muwatallish of Hatti and Pharaoh Rameses II.
+About the earliest battle in history which can be reconstructed in detail.

 The Eastern Mediterranean in the Age of Ramesses II by Marc Van de Mieroop.
-An illustrated look at international life during the age of Egypt's King Ramesses II (1500 BC to 1200 BC), covering everything from eating habits to how royal marriages were arranged.
+An illustrated look at international life during the age of Ramesses II.

 Children's Books About Ramses II